 Introduction

-When making the decision to choose a Virtual private server solution, many website owners make their decision based on pricing and specifications but most often ignore virtualization technology.
+When choosing a reliable Virtual private server solution, many website owners decide based on pricing and specifications but most often ignore virtualization technology.

-Choosing a virtualization technology could be the difference between having a high performant and a poor application.
+Choosing a virtualization technology could be the difference between having a high performance and a poor application.

-Thus, it is very important to understand what virtualization even is and the different kinds of virtualization technology available to enable you to make good decisions whenever you need a VPS.
+Thus, it is very important to understand what virtualization is and the different kinds of virtualization technology available to make good decisions whenever you need a VPS.

 But first,